vulpesviator/03-password-generator/README.md

 The site is currently deployed for review on [github pages](#).

+To run this application locally, clone or download the `Develop` folder which contains the necssary html, css, and js files.

 ![Password Generator Screenshot](https://user-images.githubusercontent.com/123843930/232893495-8b6b7904-5824-41fe-a78a-5732a3e45c5d.gif)

 1. To generate a random password with specified character sets, first click `Generate Password` on the `index.html`.